CognitiveScale/cortex-certifai-examples/models/german_credit/README.md

 certifai scan -f german_credit_scanner_definition.yaml
 ```

-This will create scan reports in the `./reports` folder.
+This creates scan reports in the `./reports` folder.

 3. To view the reports in the Certifai console: